glitch003/react-native-distributed-dev-kit/README.md

-# SDKD Example App w/modules
+# SDKD Example App w/modules - Ropsten testnet only (for now)

 This repository contains 2 things: